 What Is a Put Option?

+Put options allow buyers to sell an asset at a certain price before the option’s expiration.
 Put options are often used as defensive hedges on stocks that you already own.

 Potential Gain of Put Options

 Imagine you own 100 shares of Tesla that are currently trading at $200 per share.
 If you’re worried that the share price will fall, either due to general market conditions or company-specific news, you might buy a put option on your shares with a $200 strike price.

 That way, if your shares fall to, say $150, you can still sell them for $200 to whoever bought your put option.

 Potential Loss of Put Options

 Of course, if Tesla rallies instead and rises to $240, your put option will expire worthless.
 But in one sense, investors hope that their protective put investments do expire worthless — because it means the stocks that they own have gone up in value.